 What do Sapphire grapes go with?

-These grapes are amazing in fruit salads and pair well with many berries and fruits.
+These grapes are exceptional in fruit salads and pair well with many berries and fruits.
 When paired with cheese, you get a delicious contrast of sweet and salty.
 You can also roast them and mix them with bitter greens making a fantastic summer salad.

 How to use Sapphire grapes in Cooking?

 You can cook Sapphire grapes to create the base for a full-bodied sweet reduction sauce or use them in other recipes that call for grapes.
 They are highly versatile and can add much more sweet flavor than any other grape variety.

 When pickling grapes, the grapes’ pickling fluid often contains vinegar, red wine, and standard pickling spices such as mustard seeds, coriander, and hot pepper.
 It also has warm spices such as star anise, cinnamon, and brown sugar.